-Shenzhen is a modern city featuring modern well managed transport infrastructure and services.
-These transport services include the popular metro system (aka subway), intercity train services, public buses, taxis and an international airport.
+Shenzhen is a modern city featuring modern well-managed transport infrastructure and services.
+These transport services include the popular metro system (aka subway), intercity train services, public buses, taxis, ferry, and an international airport.

 Getting around Shenzhen

 The Shenzhen Metro (aka subway) is modern, efficient, cheap and covers most of the city.
 You can simply purchase tickets via touchscreen ticket machines (Chinese and English) at the station, fares range from 2 to 7 RMB.
 Most of the stations open at 6.30 am, and close at 11 pm.

 You can also purchase a ‘Shenzhen Tong’ Card, which you preload with cash and simply swipe as you enter and exit the metro, it can also be used on buses.

 Read more guide to Shenzhen Metro and Metro Map.

 Public buses are available everywhere utilizing a fully electric fleet of new buses.
 Some buses are fixed fare and others charge by the distance and you can pay with cash or Shenzhen Tong Card.
 You can use Google Maps (VPN) or Baidu Maps to help find the correct bus route and stations.
 The city also has a number of very useful Sightseeing Bus lines for tourists.

 Read more about Shenzhen Public Buses and Sightseeing Bus lines.